 Originally from Los Angeles, Emma studied literature at Sarah Lawrence College before relocating to London.
-She has an MA in Shakespeare Studies from Kings College London and Shakespeare’s Globe and recently trained on the MFA Advanced Theatre Practice at the Royal Central School of Speech and Drama and the Soho Theatre Writers' Lab 2018.
+She has an MA in Shakespeare Studies from Kings College London and Shakespeare’s Globe.
+She then trained in MFA Advanced Theatre Practice at the Central School of Speech and Drama.

 Emma works as a director, dramaturg, and researcher across many disciplines, including opera, Restoration theatre, early modern theatre, live art, and new writing.
 Recently, Emma directed Antisemitism: a (((musical)))) at Camden People's Theatre, as well as associate directing The Coronation of Poppea and assistant directing Cinderella for English Touring Opera's autumn 2023 season.
 Emma was also associate director on The Fairy Queen at Longborough Festival Opera.

 Other directing credits include The Retreat at the Finborough Theatre, Amy Beach's chamber opera Cabildo at Wilton's Music Hall and the Arcola, eco-noir socialist operatic film The Agency by Sarah Sigal and Matthew Olyver at Tête-à-Tête, and a livestreamed, OnComm award-nominated production of Gian Carlo Menotti's The Telephone.